tigerbeetle/tigerbeetle/src/testing/systest/README.md

 ## Images

-The system test, running in Antithesis, consists of 3 images:
+This full system test, running in Antithesis, consists of 3 images:

 - `replica`: A TigerBeetle replica.
 - `workload`: